k1nd0ne/VolWeb/README.md

 - Celery Task timeout in case of corrupted memory dump

 # Global goals 📋
-- Code optimisation
-- Docker optimisation
 - Add missing modules to the windows memory analysis.
 - Mac OS support
 - Linux support
 - Visual confirmation of what to not look (legit process highlight integration)
+- Recode MalConfScan for volatility3
 - Import multiple IOC from a CSV
 - Export IOCs to a CSV for qualification and integration to Threat Intelligence Platforms